 Herbal Treatments vs. Modern Medicine

 Adelphine took the baby to a Protestant Church Health Center.
 Medical personnel in that health center diagnosed an infection caused by microscopic fungi (saprophytes).
 Unfortunately, they did not have adequate medication for treating those infections.
 For the mother, the failure by the ‘modern’ health personnel to deal with this matter confirmed that the origin of the disease could only be witchcraft.
-When modern medical personnel fail in giving proper treatment, then the belief in the mystical cause of diseases takes over.
 At one critical point, Adelphine, the mother of the baby, and the nurses were waiting for his death.
 Later, one of the nurses would ask the mother, “Did you know that your child was almost dying?”
 Other relatives said in confidence that the face of the child was already turning to that of a corpse.

 During the baby’s hospitalization, I witnessed the baby being sneaked out of the health center about 500 meters away to receive an herbal treatment without the knowledge of the medical personnel.
 They would not allow that.
 The mother told me that the wife of another appreciated medical doctor of a government hospital in Aru goes to the same herbal healer in case of such disease.
 She was making her point, in her own way, that modern “medical doctors” acknowledge the “mystical” origin of that disease and their own inability to heal it.
 I was told that the baby was taken three times to the herbal healer.
 His state improved, and he did not die.